ezrosent/frawk/info/performance.md

 }
 ```

-The numeric portion of this benchmark took a little over 10 seconds using
+The numeric portion of this benchmark took a little over 10 seconds on MacOS,
-tsv-utils, but I am omitting it from the table because it does not support
+and 15 seconds on Linux using tsv-utils, but I am omitting it from the table
-the given summary statistics on string fields.
-All numbers are reported for
+because it does not support the given summary statistics on string fields.
+All
-TREE_GRM_ESTN.
+numbers are reported for TREE_GRM_ESTN.

 As can be seen below, frawk performed this task more quickly than any of the
-other benchmark programs:
+other benchmark programs, though the race is pretty close with xsv on the Linux
+desktop using a single core and CSV format.

+**MacOS**
 | Program | Format | Running Time | Throughput |
 | -- | -- | -- | -- |
 | mawk | TSV | 1m12.9s (1m11.4s + 1.5s) | 108.3 MB/s |